egoughnour/vscode-restiveclient/README.md

 ## Settings
 * `restive-client.followredirect`: Follow HTTP 3xx responses as redirects.
 (Default is __true__)
 * `restive-client.defaultHeaders`: If particular headers are omitted in request header, these will be added as headers for each request.
-(Default is `{ "User-Agent": "vscode-restclient", "Accept-Encoding": "gzip" }`)
+(Default is `{ "User-Agent": "vscode-restiveclient", "Accept-Encoding": "gzip" }`)
 * `restive-client.timeoutinmilliseconds`: Timeout in milliseconds.
 0 for infinity.
 (Default is __0__)
 * `restive-client.showResponseInDifferentTab`: Show response in different tab.
 (Default is __false__)
 * `restive-client.requestNameAsResponseTabTitle`: Show request name as the response tab title.
 Only valid when using html view, if no request name is specified defaults to "Response".
 (Default is __false__)